takumi-ykic/NLPHelpDesk/README.md

 *   **NLPHelpDesk (ASP.NET Core Web Application):** This is the main web application that handles user interaction, ticket management, product management, and communication.
 It triggers the Azure Function for ticket categorization and prioritization.
 *   **NLPHelpDesk.Data (Class Library):** This library contains the data models, enums, and the `ApplicationDbContext` (Entity Framework Core context) used by the web application.
-*   **NLPHelpDesk.Function (Azure Function):** This Azure Function is triggered by the web application.
+*   **NLPHelpDesk.Function (Azure Functions):** This Azure Functions is triggered by the web application.
 It executes the category and priority prediction using NLP and TF-IDF with pre-trained ML.NET models.
 *   **NLPHelpDesk.Train (Console Application):** This console application is used for training the ML.NET models locally.
 It reads a CSV file containing training data, trains separate models for category and priority prediction, and then stores these trained models in the `NLPHelpDesk.Function` project for deployment to Azure.